 Admittedly, the 26-year-old was at Wolfsburg last season too, having joined from hometown club Hertha Berlin in July 2017, but a series of injuries restricted him to just nine Bundesliga outings.
 Even then, however, his influence was tangible: the Wolves earned 1.44 points per game with him in the side, as opposed to 0.97 without.

-Now fully fit and playing regularly, the self-styled 'Wall of Brooks' has vastly improved on those numbers as a key member of Bruno Labbadia's side that has climbed almost unnoticed into the European reckoning, currently sitting seventh on 39 points, just one behind fifth-placed Eintracht Frankfurt.
+Now fully fit and playing regularly, the self-styled 'Wall of Brooks' has vastly improved on those numbers as a key member of Bruno Labbadia's side that has climbed almost unnoticed into the European reckoning, currently sitting ninth on 46 points, just four points behind sixth-placed Hoffenheim.

-As you might expect for a hulking 6'4" centre-back, he fulfills his defensive duties with aplomb, making more interceptions (438) and winning more tackles (62 per cent) than any other Wolfsburg player this term – that latter tally rising to 73 per cent in aerial duels.
-The fact he has only committed nine fouls in 2070 minutes of action show just how skilled he is at this particular aspect of the game.
+As you might expect for a hulking 6'4" centre-back, he fulfills his defensive duties with aplomb, making more interceptions (438) and winning more tackles (60.9 per cent) than any other Wolfsburg player this term – that latter tally rising to 73 per cent in aerial duels.
+The fact he has only committed 14 fouls in 2610 minutes of action show just how skilled he is at this particular aspect of the game.

 That ability to open up the game was not lost on new USMNT head coach Gregg Berhalter on a recent visit to Germany: "He's a very good defender," he said of the 36-time USA international."He's got a good profile, when I think of his towering frame and how he passes the ball.
 We'll be coming over to watch him again because we think he has huge potential."